-H. NON-INTEREST EARNING BALANCE Credit balances do not earn interest.
+- H. NON-INTEREST EARNING BALANCE Credit balances do not earn interest.

-I. DAILY CHARGES
+- I. DAILY CHARGES

-1. Energy Charges
+- 1. Energy Charges

-Charges assessed for prepayment billing are calculated according to existing tariffs.
-However, AMI technology allows the cooperative to read the meter as necessary to bill daily instead of monthly, thus energy consumption is known, calculated and presented to the member daily.
+Charges assessed for a PowerMyWay billing plan are calculated according to existing tariffs, however AMI technology allows the cooperative to read the meter daily instead of monthly, thus energy consumption is known, calculated and presented to the member daily.

-- 2. Service Availability and Services Service availability charges and private area lighting services are also calculated according to existing tariffs and applied to each daily estimate according to a prorated schedule. - Taxes and Franchise Fees Taxes and franchise fees are estimated daily based upon energy use and prorated services applicable to the account. - 4.
-Energy Cost Adjustment (ECA) Each month the cooperative accesses an energy cost adjustment for energy use.
-When the ECA is applied to each billing month at or near the 10th day of the calendar month, the monthly billing reconciliation could impact the previously estimated account balance, negatively or positively. - 5.
-Services with private area lighting may be included in the daily estimate on a pro rata basis according to the monthly rate schedule.
+2. Service Availability and Services

+Service availability charges and private area lighting services are also calculated according to existing tariffs and applied to each daily estimate according to a prorated schedule.

+3. Taxes and Franchise Fees

+Taxes and franchise fees (when applicable) are estimated daily based upon energy use and prorated services applicable to the account.

+4. Energy Cost Adjustment (ECA)

+Each month the cooperative accesses an energy cost adjustment (ECA) for energy use.
+When the ECA is applied to an account at or near the tenth day of the each month, the monthly billing reconciliation could impact the previously estimated account balance, negatively or positively.

+5. Services with private area lighting may be included in the daily estimate on a pro rata basis according to the monthly rate schedule.
 For more information, see the cooperative's tariff at www.victoryelectric.net.